zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/get-set-up/1/_index.md

 * a Chef server running in your infrastructure
 * the `hello_chef_server` cookbook on your Chef server
 * a bootstrapped Linux or Windows Server node containing the `hello_chef_server` cookbook in its run-list

+The Chef server uses RabbitMQ for messaging.
+To connect Chef server to Chef Analytics, you'll also need to open port 5672 (for RabbitMQ) for inbound traffic on your Chef server.